A smart move to next-generation identity credentials

 But the military CAC is not just a timesaver.

-With over 1.5 million CAC transactions logged daily, this fully scalable solution has quickly become a vital part of everything DoD employees and contractors do throughout their workday.
+With over 1.5 million CAC transactions logged daily, this fully scalable solution has quickly become vital to everything DoD employees, and contractors do throughout their workday.

 It has streamlined many business practices and processes, making DoD operations more efficient and secure than ever.

 As a reminder, the Department maintains 561,975 facilities at 4,800 sites on 25 million acres.